sbpforward/Airbnb-in-Denver/README.md

 I have been an Airbnb host in Denver for the last year and half.
 It's been a great source of mostly passive income and about 95% of our guests are pretty easy going.
 When I first discovered the data, I was interested in finding out:
 + Does the listing description and length increase number of bookings?
 + What's the ratio of Superhosts to total Airbnb listings in Denver?
-+ Similar to optimizing SEO on websites, do host's pack in Denver's things-to-do every chance they get?
++ Similar to optimizing SEO on websites, do hosts pack in Denver's things-to-do every chance they get?
     * For example, I live in Sloan's Lake and two blocks from Mile High Stadium.
 That's included in both our listings, but I also let guests know we're a shared-ride away from RiNo, LoHi, Coors Field, 16th Street Mall, the Convention Center, etc. any where I can.
-+ There's a section called "Getting Around" on every listing where host's can tell guests what kind transporation options are available around the area.
-What are host's telling guests?
++ There's a section called "Getting Around" on every listing where hosts can tell guests what kind transporation options are available around the area.
+What are hosts telling guests?
 More Uber mentions or Lyft?
 Are they proponents of the Light Rail?
 + What's the Airbnb utilization per neighborhood and learning how to map that visually?

 But what started out to be a project to see how I could maximize and make more from my Airbnb listings quickly turned into ---something, some kind of detective work---- after finding out where the data came from and digging into the actual data myself.